So you're buying a new computer for Architecture School

 For a pre-built at the $2,000 mark you should be looking at a Ryzen 7 or Core Ultra 7 CPU, 32 GB of RAM, an RTX 4070 or 4070 Ti, and a 1 TB NVMe SSD.
 If the machine you’re looking at has less than that at that price, keep looking.

 Places to buy in Australia: Scorptec, PLE, Centrecom, Mwave all sell pre-builts and will let you tweak the spec.
-Avoid the big-box retailers’ own-brand gaming desktops; they tend to cheap out on the power supply and the motherboard, which are the two things you can’t easily upgrade later.
+Avoid the big-box retailers’ (like Harvey Norman) own-brand gaming desktops; they tend to cheap out on the power supply and the motherboard, which are the two things you can’t easily upgrade later.

 One thing to watch: a lot of pre-builts ship with a great GPU and CPU in a case with terrible airflow and a weak power supply.
 Ask what the PSU wattage is and what brand it is.
 If they won’t tell you, that’s a bad sign.